 City Overview, September 2011.
 Situated on the northern coast of Crete, Rethymno is home to forty thousand people and is the island’s third largest city.
 In truth though this is a city in name only, comprised as it is of leafy, peaceful streets, a still, picture-perfect harbour and languid, slow-moving locals.
 With a reputation as one of the best-preserved mediaeval cities in Greece, embark on a self-guided walking tour and you’ll be treated to some stunning Venetian architecture, a number of Turkish mosques and a couple of Catholic churches.

 Tourist Tat, September 2011.
 There are also some buzzing, vibrant areas of the city to remind you that Rethymno is after all a major tourist destination.
 The beach is always crowded; there are plenty of bars catering to the live football crowd and even some nightclubs.
-Shopaholics will discover a seemingly endless supply of little shops like this one selling standard memorabilia, while those wanting to delve a little further into their pockets will find trendy fashion boutiques and swanky jewelry studios, along with stores specialising in local handmade products.
+Shopaholics will discover a seemingly endless supply of little shops like this one selling standard memorabilia, while those wanting to delve deeper into their pockets will find trendy fashion boutiques and swanky jewelry studios, along with stores specialising in local handmade products.

 Paleokastro Hill, September 2011.
 This photo was taken on my way up to the city fortress, a 16th century citadel straddling the Aegean Sea.
 It’s a fair old hike up, but once you get to the top you can soak up the 360-degree views, check out an old mosque and say hello to the resident cats slinking about in the shade.